Powerlearnproject/se-day1-assignment-CodeG-prog/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+#Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is the process where a user guides generative artificial intelligence (generative AI) solutions to generate desired outputs.
+The process is important as it ensures better interpretability of task requirements where specific prompts help in understanding the requirements more clearly.
+Improved output matching: Detailed prompts lead to better results in natural language processing tasks.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt:Tell me about the weather in Kenya today.
 Correct prompt: Tellme more about the weather of Kiambu county, Rironi area in Kenya on 24TH Febrauary 2025 at 1pm local time.